boldbi/bold-bi-docs/docs/faq/how-to-restart-the-bold-bi-embedded-application.md

 documentation: ug
 ---
 # Restart Application
-Please refer to your hosting environment’s documentation for how to restart the Bold BI Embedded application.
+Please refer to the documentation of your hosting environment for instructions on how to restart the Bold BI Embedded application.

 * [Windows](/faq/how-to-restart-the-bold-bi-embedded-application/#windows)
 * [Linux](/faq/how-to-restart-the-bold-bi-embedded-application/#linux)